vmware-archive/dependency-labeler/README.md

 ### Outputs

-#### Default

-This returns the sha256 of the new image with added metadata.
-Currently this will add the label `io.pivotal.metadata` along with the necessary metadata.

 #### Tag

-Optionally image can be tagged in the local registry using the provided tag.
+Optionally image can be tagged when exported as tar using the provided tag.
 Tag need to be a valid docker tag.

 #### Tar